spadr/Canaspad_ESP32_Library/README.md

 ### Description

-The current time is displayed.
+The current time is shown.

 ### Syntax